youtube/cobalt/cobalt/webdriver_benchmarks/tests/README.md

 Note that most time-based measurements are in microseconds.

-### Interesting benchmarks
+### Interesting Timing-Related Benchmarks

-#### Timing-related
 Some particularly interesting timing-related benchmark results are:

- - `wbStartupDurLaunchToBlankUs*`: Measures the time it takes to load 'about:blank', which provides Cobalt's basic initialization time.
+#### Startup
- - `wbStartupDurBlankToBrowseUs*`: Measures the time it takes Cobalt to navigate from 'about:blank' to the desired URL.
-The measurement ends when all images finish loading and the final startup render tree is produced.
-Adding `wbStartupDurLaunchToBlankUs*` to this time provides the full launch to browse startup time.
+ - `wbStartupDurLaunchToBrowseUs`: Measures the time it takes to launch Cobalt and load the desired URL.
+The measurement ends when all images finish loading and the final render tree is produced.
+This is only run once so it will be noiser than other values but provides the most accurate measurement of the requirement startup time.
- - `wbStartupDurBlankToUsableUs*`: Measures the time it takes Cobalt to become fully usable when navigating from 'about:blank' to the desired URL.
-This measurement ends when all scripts finish being run, meaning that this includes loading the Player code JS on the main page.
-Adding `wbStartupDurLaunchToBlankUs*` to this time provides the full launch to usable browse startup time.
+ - `wbStartupDurLaunchToUsableUs`: Measures the time it takes to launch Cobalt, and fully load the desired URL, including loading all scripts.
+The measurement ends when the Player JavaScript code finishes loading on the Browse page, which is the point when Cobalt is fully usable.
+This is only run once so it will be noiser than other values but provides the most accurate measurement of the time when Cobalt is usable.
- - `wbBrowseToWatchDurVideoStartDelay*`: Measures the browse-to-watch time.
+ - `wbStartupDurNavigateToBrowseUs*`: Measures the time it takes to navigate to the desired URL when Cobalt is already loaded.
+The measurement ends when all images finish loading and the final render tree is produced.
+This is run multiple times, so it will be less noisy than `wbStartupDurLaunchToBrowseUs`, but it does not include Cobalt initialization so it is not as accurate of a measurement.
+ - `wbStartupDurNavigateToUsableUs`: Measures the time it takes to navigate to the desired URL when Cobalt is already loaded, including loading all scripts.
+   The measurement ends when the Player JavaScript code finishes loading on the Browse page, which is the point when Cobalt is fully usable.
+This is run multiple times, so it will be less noisy than `wbStartupDurLaunchToUsableUs`, but it does not include Cobalt initialization so it is not as accurate of a measurement.

+#### Browse Horizontal Scroll Events
+ - `wbBrowseHorizontalDurTotalUs*`: Measures the latency (i.e. JavaScript execution time + layout time) during horizontal scroll events from keypress until the render tree is submitted to the rasterize thread.
+It does not include the time taken to rasterize the render tree so it will be smaller than the observed latency.
+ - `wbBrowseHorizontalDurAnimationsStartDelayUs*`: Measures the input latency during horizontal scroll events from the keypress until the animation starts.
+   This is the most accurate measure of input latency.
+ - `wbBrowseHorizontalDurAnimationsEndDelayUs*`: Measures the latency during horizontal scroll events from the keypress until the animation ends.
+ - `wbBrowseHorizontalDurFinalRenderTreeDelayUs*`: Measures the latency during horizontal scroll events from the keypress until the final render tree is rendered and processing stops.
+ - `wbBrowseHorizontalDurRasterizeAnimationsUs*`: Measures the time it takes to render each frame of the animation triggered by a horizontal scroll event.
+   The inverse of this number is the framerate.

+#### Browse Vertical Scroll Events
  - `wbBrowseVerticalDurTotalUs*`: Measures the latency (i.e. JavaScript execution time + layout time) during vertical scroll events from keypress until the render tree is submitted to the rasterize thread.
 It does not